RoaraxAli/GreenLeaf/readme.md

 Project Structure
 User Credentials
 Troubleshooting
-Deliverables
+Contributing
+License

+Features

+Plant Browsing: Explore a catalog of plants with detailed descriptions.
+Gardening Tips: Access expert advice through blog posts.
+Garden Management: Manage personal garden plans and set reminders.
+Order Placement: Add plants to a cart and place orders seamlessly.
+User Authentication: Secure login and registration system.
+Blog Saving: Save favorite blog posts for later reference.

 Prerequisites
-Ensure you have the following installed:
+Ensure the following software and hardware requirements are met before setting up the project:

-PHP (>= 7.4, recommended 8.x)
-MySQL (>= 8.0)
-Web Server (e.g., Apache via XAMPP/WAMP or Nginx) Composer (for PHP dependency management, if using Laravel) Node.js and npm (optional, if using JavaScript frameworks like ReactJS) Browser (Chrome, Firefox, Edge, or Safari)
+Software

+PHP: Version 7.4 or higher (8.x recommended)
+MySQL: Version 8.0 or higher
+Web Server: Apache (via XAMPP/WAMP) or Nginx
+Composer: For PHP dependency management
+Node.js and npm: Optional, for JavaScript frameworks like ReactJS
+Git: For cloning the repository
+Browser: Chrome, Firefox, Edge, or Safari (latest versions recommended)

+Hardware

-Hardware: Intel Core i5 or higher, 8GB RAM, 500GB storage
+Processor: Intel Core i5 or equivalent

-Optional local hosting environments:
+RAM: 8GB or higher
+Storage: 500GB free disk space

+Optional Local Hosting Environments

-XAMPP or WAMP for Apache and MySQL setup
+XAMPP or WAMP for streamlined Apache and MySQL setup

 Installation

-Project is not uploaded to github so u have to manually open it no cloning

-Alternatively, download and extract the project ZIP file.
+Follow these steps to set up the Greenleaf application from the GitHub repository:

+Clone the Repository:

+Clone the project from GitHub:git clone https://github.com/RoaraxAli/GreenLeaf.git

-Open the Project Folder:
+Navigate to the Project Folder:

-Navigate to the project directory:cd greenleaf-app
+Change to the project directory:cd GreenLeaf

-Install PHP Dependencies (if using Laravel or other PHP frameworks):
+Install PHP Dependencies:

-Run the following command in the project root to install dependencies:composer install
+Run the following command in the project root to install PHP dependencies:composer install

+Install JavaScript Dependencies (if applicable):

+If the project uses a JavaScript framework (e.g., ReactJS), install dependencies:npm install

 Database Setup
+Configure the MySQL database to support the Greenleaf application:

 Create the Database:

-Open your MySQL client (e.g., phpMyAdmin, MySQL Workbench, or command line).
+Access your MySQL client (e.g., phpMyAdmin, MySQL Workbench, or command line).
 Create a new database named greenleaf:CREATE DATABASE greenleaf;